-Dan is a pediatric surgeon working part-time with BethanyKids Ethiopia in Addis Ababa, Ethiopia.
-Following medical school studies in Toronto, Canada, he trained in general surgery at McGill University, then in pediatric surgery at the Universite de Montreal.
-He has also earned a Masters in Health Professions Education through the University of Illinois in Chicago.
-He has practiced academic surgery for 10 years in Kingston, Canada, and since 2003 has been in clinical and academic practice in Africa.
+Following medical school studies in Toronto, Canada, he trained in general surgery at McGill University, then in pediatric surgery at the Université de Montreal.
+He has also earned a Masters in Health Professions Education through the University of Illinois in Chicago and a Doctorate in Health Strategy & Management from Erasmus University, Rotterdam.
+He has practiced academic surgery for 10 years in Kingston, Canada, then for 12 years in East Africa, and since 2015 in Montreal.

-Dan is married to Dita who is a nursing clinician and educator, and the Poenarus have two adult sons.
+Dan is married to Dita who is a nursing clinician and educator.
+The Poenarus have two adult sons.

 Dr. Erik Hansen